juanma-wp/jwt-auth-pro-wp-rest-api/README.md

 ### 2. Configure
 1. Generate a JWT Secret Key (or add to wp-config.php)
-2. Set token expiration times
+2. Set token expiration times if needed (or leave the defaults)
 3. Configure CORS origins for your frontend

 ### 3. Start Using